-Trend: ▲ In July 2010, the mainframe was upgraded to support increasing transaction volume and other agency processing application and database needs.
-In addition, two special processors were added to support an advanced distributed computing environment that runs the latest Open Systems applications.
+Trend: ▲ In July 2012, the mainframe was upgraded to support increasing transaction volume and other agency processing application and database needs.
+In addition, a new Open System platform was added to offload some mainframe processing to a more costs effective platform.